 In the Settings navigate to the

-Unlock button in order to authenticate as sudo user to get required privielges to delete account.
+Unlock button in order to authenticate as sudo user to get the required privileges to delete the account.

 Provide the current user password to get privileges.